reinisriekstins/log-stats-frontend-new/readme.md

 - [ ] make Accordion1 more responsive
 - [ ] add ability to import and export LogInput values to/from JSON file
 - [ ] fix log input height increase when in 'warning' state
+- [ ] show some kind of error/feedback message if input state is warning or alert
+- [ ] put all the code in backend/log/helpers.js back to log.js router
+- [ ] fix the bug where after sending a non existent logId (234 or 345), the input glitches out and dies
+- [ ] if input value is empty, set it's state to initial
+- [ ] add placeholders to 1st row inputs displaying correct ways of inputing the log
+- [ ] add ability to add input rows, add ability to remove input rows (except 1st one)

 -------------------------